 Grace has over 25 years of experience spanning a wealth of private and public sectors.
 Grace’s 10-year career in the federal government also includes working in foreign aid at the Canadian International Development Agency and in the Foreign Service (DFAIT).
 She also has a strong financial and strategic background as the Senior Advisor to the CFO of the Treasury Board of Canada.
 In 2018 Grace was recognized by BC Business magazine as one of the 50 Most Influential Women In STEM.

 Nikki is a committed environmentalist who focuses in particular on ocean policy and ocean governance.
-She sits on the South Island Regional Economic Recovery Taskforce, is a Fellow of the Public Policy Forum and is Chair of the Mount Work Coalition.
+She sits on the South Island Regional Economic Recovery Taskforce and is a Fellow of the Public Policy Forum and is Chair of the Mount Work Coalition.
 She is an adjunct assistant professor at UVic’s School of Public Administration and serves on a number of local and international Boards.